gopinaath/valkey-serverless-samples/valkey-setup-guide.md

 ```

-Finally, I deploy Valkey as a serverless ElastiCache.
+Finally, I deploy ElastiCache Serverless for Valkey.
 I specify 2 subnets for the serverless Elasticache (one can specify up to 3 subnets).

 ```json
 "ServerlessCache": {